 M3 Invest in strategic road improvements in priority growth areas as funding becomes available.

 M3.3 Conduct functional studies to establish land and infrastructure requirements for the ongoing development of the transportation network.

-TMFR, TPP M4 Invest in active transportation infrastructure, including cycling and pedestrian networks as funding M4.1 Provide recommendations on the implementation and evaluation of the Centre City Cycle Track Pilot Project.
-OITC, TMFR becomes available.
+M4 Invest in active transportation infrastructure, including cycling and pedestrian networks as funding becomes available.

+M4.1 Provide recommendations on the implementation and evaluation of the Centre City Cycle Track Pilot Project.

+OITC, TMFR

 M4.2 Implement recommendations from the Cycling Strategy including developing of a Bicycle Design Guide, and the ongoing installation of bikeways across the city.

+OITC

-OITC M4.3 Ensure pedestrian, cyclist, and transit needs are included in the ring road project and connecting facilities.
-OITC, TPP M4.4 Plan and implement the Pedestrian Strategy.
-OITC, TMFR, TPP of inspiring A city that bourhoods moves A healthy and green city A well-run city -- --- -------------------------- --------------------
+M4.3 Ensure pedestrian, cyclist, and transit needs are included in the ring road project and connecting facilities.

+M4.4 Plan and implement the Pedestrian Strategy.

+Transportation evaluates innovative ways to affordably reduce our environmental impact when delivering transportation projects and services.